Echinacea Coneflowers

 When To Plant Potatoes In Alabama

-One important thing to remember when planting potatoes in Alabama is that there are two main types—early varieties and late varieties—and each requires different timing for optimal success.
+One important thing to remember when planting potatoes in Alabama is that there are two main types—early and late varieties—and each requires different timing for optimal success.
 Early varieties are best planted early, while late varieties should wait until mid-March or later.
 Additionally, certain areas within Alabama may require different planting times due to differences in climate or terrain; talk to local gardeners or specialists at your local garden center for advice specific to your area if needed.

 Planting Potatoes in the Right Soil